 Hello everyone, hope you all are doing well.
-First I would like to wish you all “Happy New Year”, may you all have a wonderful year ahead.
 In my today’s article I will discuss about the House Rent allowance (HRA).
 Now the catch here is that you an employee might trust your employer for allowing you the HRA, but at the same time you should know the right way of treatment of HRA in your Income Statement while you are filing your Income Tax Return.
-A smart individual is the one who is not banking on this Chartered accountant but surely the one who at least having the knowledge of the transactions occurring during the year in his income statement.
+A smart individual is the one who is not depending on his Chartered accountant but surely the one who at least having the knowledge of the transactions occurring during the year in his income statement.

 HRA is given to meet the cost of a rented house taken by the employee for his stay.
 This is a part of the salary.
 HRA is given by the employer due to generally accepted Business practice.